Optimal Layout Synthesis for Deep Quantum Circuits on NISQ Processors with 100+ Qubits: Two-Way Parallel SAT encoding

 We restrict that at least one of the swapped physical qubits is a mapped qubit.
 With similar constraints, we also provide an option for only non-ancillary SWAPs.

-\paragraph*{\texttt{CNOTConnections}} We require CNOT gates to be applied only on connected physical qubits.
+\paragraph*{\texttt{CNOTConnections}} Let $\clpairs$ be the set of all connected logical qubit pairs dervied from the CNOT connections in the input circuit.
+We require CNOT gates to be applied only on connected physical qubits.
 Since CNOT gates must be applied to specific logical qubits, we require that the corresponding logical qubits be mapped to connected physical qubits.
 First, we specify that logical qubit pair variables are true if and only if the physical qubits they are mapped are connected.

 Using logical qubit pair variables, we specify that if a CNOT is mapped then its corresponding logical qubits are connected.
 We define $\dictcnotlq$ as a dictionary of CNOT indices to logical qubit pairs.
+Let $\numcnots$ be the number of CNOT gates.
 The corresponding boolean constraint is:

 \paragraph*{\texttt{CNOTDependencies}} For a correct mapping, we need to respect the DAG dependencies of the CNOT gates in a circuit.
 As discussed earlier, we use advanced and delayed CNOT blocks in each time step to propagate local information globally.
 Every CNOT is mapped, advanced, or delayed in all time steps, depending on the status of its predecessors ($pre$) and successors ($suc$) in the dependency DAG.
 If at time step $t$ a CNOT is: \begin{itemize} \item Mapped: Its predecessors (successors) are either advanced (delayed) or mapped in the same time step. \item Advanced: 1) It is applied or advanced in $t-1$; 2) Its predecessors are also advanced in $t$. \item Delayed: 1) It is either applied or delayed in $t+1$; 2) Its successors are also delayed in $t$; 3) In $t$, either its logical qubits are not connected or one of its predecessors is delayed. \end{itemize} The corresponding boolean constraints are: